 This week I received a reader email asking about Public Service Loan Forgiveness for his father.
-This is a situation that is probably common for many borrowers:
+This is a situation that is probably familiar to many borrowers:

 - The parent works in a public service job (such as a government or 501(c)(3) position).